samcchin/autorev/README.md

 The back end of the sales microservice has 4 models: Customer, Salesperson, Sales, AutomobileVO.
 The Sales model gets data from the three other models and interacts with them.

 The AutomobileVO is a value object that gets data from the automobiles in the inventory using a poller.
 The sales poller polls the inventory microservice automatically for data, keeping the sales microservice up to date.
-This allows the selection of which car is being sold, and filtering which cars have already been sold.
+This enables the user to select which car to be sold, having already filtered out the cars previously sold.

 ## Accessing Endpoints through Insomnia to Send and View Data: